08anask/Big-Data-Engineering/Hive/Projects/Mini_Project_1/mini_project_1.md

 load data inpath '/tmp/assignments/' into table AgentLogingReport;
 ```
-The date is put as a string format in the above tanler is needed to be changed to "date" datatype...
+The date is put as a string format in the above table is needed to be changed to "date" datatype...
 ```
 create table agentloging
 (